foisystudio/Carputer/README.md

 # Carputer
 A raspberry pi interface for my ford escape

+NOTE: I am in the process of a total re-write of the code.
+Therfore most of the code is not what I am currently developing.
+I am hopeing to uplad the current code and remove this code in the near future.

 Purpouse:
 To give me navigation, OBDII Codes and hopfully errors, Audio system.